zoomy_jax.fvm.solver_jax module

 JIT-compatible update_variables via vmap (replaces NumPy cell loop).

-get_compute_source(mesh, model)#
+get_compute_source(mesh, runtime)#

-get_apply_boundary_conditions(mesh, model)#
+get_apply_boundary_conditions(mesh, runtime)#

-get_compute_max_abs_eigenvalue(mesh, model)#
+get_compute_max_abs_eigenvalue(mesh, runtime)#

-get_flux_operator(mesh, model)#
+get_flux_operator(mesh, runtime)#

 setup_simulation(mesh, model)#